Taunton: Regeneration

 Taunton was rated "strategically important" in the government's Regional Spatial Strategy, allowing Somerset County Council to receive funding for large-scale regeneration projects.
 In 2006, the council revealed plans dubbed "Project Taunton".
-This would see regeneration of the areas of Firepool, Tangier, the retail town centre, the cultural quarter, and the River Tone, to sustain Taunton as business hub in the South West.
+This would see regeneration of the areas of Firepool, Tangier, the retail town-centre, the cultural quarter, and the River Tone, to sustain Taunton as a business hub in the South West.

 The Firepool area, just north of the town centre by the main railway station, includes vacant or undeveloped land.
 The council is promoting sustainable, high-quality, employment-led mixed-use development to attract 3,000 new jobs and 500 new homes.

-In Tangier, a brownfield area between Bridgwater & Taunton College and the bus station, the project proposes to build small offices and more riverside housing.
+In Tangier, a brownfield area between Bridgwater and Taunton College and the bus station, the project proposed to build small offices and more riverside housing.

 The "Cultural Quarter" is the area along the river between Firepool and Tangier.
 The plans are to extend riverside retail and attract smaller, boutique businesses such as those found at Riverside.

 Plans for the town centre include more pedestrianisation and greater sizes and numbers of retail units.

 Several sites along the River Tone are set for renovation.
 Firepool Weir lock, long silted up, was to be dredged in 2011 to allow boats to pass from the navigable section of the Tone through Taunton to the Bridgwater and Taunton Canal.
 Goodland Gardens received a makeover and a new café, The Shed, opened.
 Projects to develop Somerset Square (a paved area next to the Brewhouse Theatre) and Longrun Meadow (a country park near Bridgwater & Taunton College) have been put forward.

 Traffic congestion was identified as an obstacle to further economic growth.
 Part of the strategy was a new road infrastructure consisting of a £7.5 million link road to ease traffic in the town centre (Taunton's "Third Way"), completed in 2011, and a Northern Inner Distributor Road linking Staplegrove Road, the station and Priory Avenue at a planned cost of £21 million, opened in 2017.

 Governance

+Taunton is governed by a parish/town council and the unitary authority of Somerset Council.

+Parish / Town Council

+A large part of the town was unparished from the 1974 local government reorganisation until 1 April 2023, when a new Parish Council came into being following a Community Governance Review held by Somerset West and Taunton Council.

+While the town was unparished, Charter Trustees made up of the district councillors representing wards in the unparished area elected a Mayor and Deputy Mayor.

+The first elections to the new parish council were held on 4 May 2023 with 19 Liberal Democrat councillors and one Conservative councillor being elected to represent 14 wards.
+The council formally resolved to adopt the style of a Town Council at its first meeting.